Moira War Memorial

 Summary

-First World War memorial, erected in about 1920, with later additions for the Second World War.
+First World War memorial, unveiled in 1922, with later additions for the Second World War.

 Reasons for Designation